Episodes 11 – 20

 Steven Lim and Qian Wu

 Steven Lim speaks with Qian Wu, Counsel at the SIAC, about international arbitrations involving Chinese parties.
 They discuss particularities of arbitrations involving Chinese parties, the change in Chinese perspectives on international arbitration, pathological clauses found in arbitration agreements involving Chinese parties and how these are dealt with and the language of the arbitration involving Chinese parties and whether it is advisable to have a bilingual arbitration.

 Steven Lim and Weina Ye

-Steven Lim speaks with Weina Ye, International Partner at Herbert Smith Freehills Kewei, in his third conversation with Chinese arbitration practitioners on Chinese perspectives on international arbitration.
-Steven and Weina discuss unique aspects of the Chinese arbitration system – the concept of “foreign related elements” and the related issue of whether foreign arbitration institutions can administer arbitrations in the PRC.
+Steven Lim speaks with Weina Ye, International Partner at Herbert Smith Freehills Kewei.
+This is his third conversation with Chinese arbitration practitioners on Chinese perspectives on international arbitration.
+Steven and Weina discuss unique aspects of the Chinese arbitration system: the concept of “foreign related elements” and the related issue of whether foreign arbitration institutions can administer arbitrations in the PRC.